Seventh heaven for Vettel in Abu Dhabi

 The Nov.
 17 United States Grand Prix in Austin, Texas and the Nov.
 24 Brazilian Grand Prix in Sao Paulo are the remaining races on this year's schedule.
 If Vettel wins both of those events, he would not only tie Ascari's record of consecutive wins but also match Schumacher's record of 13 victories in a season, set in '04.

-Red Bull has now finished 1-2 in an F1 grand prix 15 times.
+Red Bull has now finished 1-2 in a F1 grand prix 15 times.

 Nico Rosberg from Mercedes finished third, while Lotus' Romain Grosjean took the fourth spot.
-Grosjean's teammate, Kimi Raikkonen, who won the Abu Dhabi GP one year ago, had his race end on the first lap when he sustained damage to his front suspension after hitting the rear of Charles Pic's Caterham.
-Raikkonen had to start from the back of the grid since he was excluded from Saturday's qualifying.
-His car failed a post-qualifying floor deflection test.
+Grosjean's teammate, Kimi Raikkonen, who won the Abu Dhabi GP one year ago, had his race come to an end on the first lap when he sustained damage to his front suspension.